trolley813/OpenFool/README.md

 ## How to build from sources
 ### Prerequisites
-- Qt 5.7 or later (probably _should_ work with 5.6).
+- Qt 5.6 or later (tested with 5.6, 5.7, 5.8).
 You need the following modules
     - Qt Core
     - Qt GUI
     - Qt Widgets